 The inner can stay attached to the fly sheet or be removed fairly easily.

 Gap under the front of the flysheet with the walking poles set at 125cm

 Gap under the front of the flysheet with the walking poles set at 120cm

 The connection of the inner tent to the flysheet of the StratoSpire can be adjusted so the height the flysheet can be varied.
 The flysheet can then be set high or low depending on the amount of ventilation required.
 I use a 120cm long, fixed length walking pole that was fine with the tent, even though it’s suggested you use poles set at 125cm.

 The waterproof zips are a nice touch, and there’s even a flap on the inside to stop any drips if any water did get through.
 The zips feel strong enough.

-The Dyneema looks and feels very thin, but from my experience with the Dyneema stuff sacks I’ve been using for the last year or so, it’s tougher than it looks.
-It’s extremely expensive stuff, so I am naturally careful with it though.
+The Dyneema looks and feels very thin.
+But from my experience with the Dyneema stuff sacks that I’ve been using for the last year or so, it’s tougher than it looks.
+It’s extremely expensive stuff, so I’m naturally careful with it though.

-Scary….
-I justify it by mostly camping wild and reminding myself that it’s saving me accommodation costs.
-(Probably repaying itself within about 10 nights).
-This year alone, I’ve spent 58 nights camping wild in my previous favourite tent, the Nordisk Telemark 1 ULW, and numerous more nights in other tents.
+I justify the cost by mostly camping wild and reminding myself that it’s saving me accommodation costs.
+(Probably repaying for itself within about 10 to 20 nights).
+This year alone, I’ve spent 58 nights camping wild in my previous favourite tent, the Nordisk Telemark 1 ULW, and about 10 nights in other tents.

 $709.00 + $61.90 Delivery via Priority Mail International® (6 – 10 business days) = $770.90.